rubrikinc/terraform-provider-polaris-examples/modules/gcp_project/examples/with_key_rotation/README.md

-# Service Account with Key Rotation Example
+# GCP Project with Key Rotation Example

 The configuration in this directory onboards a GCP project to RSC using a service account and key.
 The key is configured to be rotated every 90 days.
 The service account is assigned all the permissions required by RSC.